rednafi/rednafi.com/content/javascript/exploring_observable_notebooks.md

 enough to keep language models in my tool belt and use them to churn out more exploratory work at a much faster pace.

-For some strange reason, I never took the time to explore [ObservableHQ], despite knowing what it does and how it can help me quickly build nifty client-side tools without going through the hassle of containerizing and deploying them as dedicated applications.
+For some strange reason, I never took the time to explore ObservableHQ[^1], despite knowing what it does and how it can help me quickly build nifty client-side tools without going through the hassle of containerizing and deploying them as dedicated applications.
 So, I asked ChatGPT to build me a tool that would allow me to: